Yamakyo Warehouse

 • Address: 1-4-13 Marunouchi, Yonezawa City, Yamagata Prefecture 992-0052

-They followed the neighboring large domains and joined the alliance, but the lord, Tadahiro Mizuno, was 13 years old and was in Kyoto with his retired father, Tadakiyo, when he joined the alliance.
+Following the neighboring large domains, the domain joined the Alliance of the Satsuma and Choshu Clans, but the domain's lord, Mizuno Tadahiro, was 13 years old and in Kyoto with his father, Tadayoshi, who was retired at the time the domain joined the alliance

 Yamagata Castle Ruins (Kajo Park)